lambdahands/lingo/README.md

  :* [:post "time"]} ;; A post-modifier resides after the phrase.
 ```

 Complements are similar to modifiers, but they can represent phrases in a general sense, from simple adverbs to prepositional phrases.
-In linguistics, a complement [loosely defined as anything that comes after the verb](http://en.wikipedia.org/wiki/Complement_(linguistics)).
+In linguistics, a complement is [loosely defined as anything that comes after the verb](http://en.wikipedia.org/wiki/Complement_(linguistics)).

 ```clojure
 (def park-chase